Naimul07/Blog_Forum/README.md

 # A blog website for frontend

-This is the frontend for a Reddit-like blogging website built using React.
+This is the frontend for a blogging website built using React.
 The backend API is developed with Laravel.

 Features
 User Authentication (Sign up, Login, Email verification)